Every Board Evaluation should assess Board Meeting effectiveness

 5. An assessment of the tools the Board uses to communicate, present, facilitate discussions and communicate both in-person and virtually.

-To audit a Board meeting, the auditor (consultant) attends a full Board meeting.
-With Covid, this attendance always virtual.
+To evaluate a Board meeting, the auditor (consultant) attends a full Board meeting.
+With Covid19, this attendance is always virtual.
 There is some advanced preparation.
 This includes receiving and reviewing the same materials that a Director receives.
-In addition, a standard audit checklist is customized based on discussion with the audit sponsor (often the Governance Committee).
-This helps ensure the unique characteristics of the organization/Board and the needs of the sponsor are recognized and/or included in the Board meeting audit.
+In addition, a standard board meeting evaluation checklist is customized based on discussion with the audit sponsor (often the Governance Committee).
+This helps ensure the unique characteristics of the organization/Board and the needs of the sponsor are recognized and/or included in the Board meeting evaluation.
 Generally, the auditor is not a participant in the meeting.
-This can be challenging if there is other involvement with the Board that the auditor in involved with (there is sometimes a temptation to bring the auditor into meeting discussions).
-At the end of the meeting, it is common for the auditor to make some observations to the Board.
+This can be challenging at times if the Board turns to the auditor/consultant during the Board meeting for their governance expertise (there is sometimes a temptation to bring the auditor into meeting discussions).
+At the end of the Board meeting, it is common for the auditor to make some observations to the Board.
 However, the most important feedback – the audit results – are compiled in a report after the meeting that goes to the sponsor for discussion and follow-up.

 Boardroom Metrics Board Meeting Audit Process

-Boardroom Metrics conducts Board meeting audits on behalf of public, private and not-for-profit clients.
+Boardroom Metrics conducts Board meeting evaluations on behalf of public, private and not-for-profit clients.
 For more information on the Boardroom Metrics Board meeting audit process email [email protected] or call 416-994-6552.